 YAML / Front matter / Properties (Obsidian)

-For tools like Obsidian, there is an option to write metadata that applies to the whole content of the note in a section that is called front matter.
+In tools like Obsidian, you can add metadata that applies to the entire note in a section called front matter.

-Obsidian opted to use YAML, which is a recursive acronym for “YAML A'int Markup Language” (documentation here: The Official YAML Web Site) and due to that, this section is also known by its users as YAML.
-YAML and the note front matter are not the same thing, but for practical purposes, there is no need for nitpicking.
+Obsidian uses YAML (a recursive acronym for “YAML Ain’t Markup Language” — see The Official YAML Web Site) as the format for this section.
+Because of that, many users simply call it “YAML.”
+Strictly speaking, YAML and front matter are not the same thing, but for practical purposes, the distinction is not critical.

-The front matter must be at the top of a note, starting with three dashes (“-”), and ending with another set of three dashes.
+The front matter must always be placed at the top of a note, starting and ending with three dashes (---).

 ---